-Dinis Cruz is the CISO of Photobox Group.
+Dinis Cruz is the former CISO of Photobox Group.
 With a revenue of over £300m and around 1300+ employees, they have grown massively in eighteen years since being founded at the start of the millennium.

 Photobox are thriving due to their digital presence, whilst other traditional high street retailers are struggling, but they rely on strong cyber security to ensure they remain protected online.

 1) WHAT IS THE SINGLE MOST IMPORTANT FACTOR FOR CISOS TO REMEMBER WHEN BUILDING A CYBER SECURITY TEAM AND HAS THIS CHANGED OVER THE PAST 3 YEARS?